aleedurrani/User-Authentication-Authorization-Deployment/README.md

 # User-Authentication-Authorization-Deployment

-This project implements user authentication and authorization, and includes deployment instructions.
+This project implements user authentication and authorization.

 ## Getting Started